kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 *   Ensures dynamic validations happen after all mutations.
 *   Users don't need to reason about the static ones, just the ones they add.

+System administrators will likely need to know something about the webhooks they intend to run in order to make the best ordering, but we will try to document a good "first guess".

 Validation continues to happen after all the admission controllers (e.g. after mutating webhooks, static admission controllers, and non-mutating admission controllers.)

 **TODO**: we should move ResourceQuota after Validation, e.g. as described in #1137.
-However, this is a longstanding bug and likely a larger change than can be done in 1.9, and should be revisted along with a larger quota redesign.
-Therefore, it is not a requirement for Beta,
+However, this is a longstanding bug and likely a larger change than can be done in 1.9--a larger quota redesign is out of scope.
+But we will likely make an improvement in the current ordering.

 ## Parallel vs Serial

-The main reason for parallel is reducing latency due to round trip and converstion.
+The main reason for parallel is reducing latency due to round trip and conversion.
 We think this can often mitigated by consolidating multiple webhooks shared by the same project into one.

 Reasons not to allow parallel are complexity of reasoning about concurrent patches, and CRD not supporting PATCH.